 The Spadra Basin is a small, unadjudicated basin located south of the Six Basins area.
-Spadra Basin is used primarily by the City of Pomona and Cal-Poly Pomona to provide water for non-potable uses.
+Spadra Basin is used primarily by the City of Pomona and Cal-Poly Pomona to provide water for primarily non-potable uses, though it is also used by the City of Pomona to provide some potable water.
 Recharge of this basin is limited due to the conversion of agricultural land to urban and due to the lining of San Jose Creek.